 Just like a mobile app, a PWA can send a push-notification and be previewed offline.
 Basically, such an app has all typical mobile app’s benefits but uses a browser to deliver them.

-You might ask, how is PWA different from a regular website?
+You might ask, which are the differences between progressive web apps vs native?
 As opposed to standard web resources, PWAs can perform offline by caching all the accessible elements.
 PWAs support push-notifications and have an interface like a native app.

 PWAs also conveniently synchronize data in real-time.
 If the internet is down, user requests are saved when and then resent later.

 The main benefit behind PWA is ease of development.
-It is cheaper, simpler and quicker to develop web apps vs native apps.
+It is cheaper, simpler and quicker to develop progressive web apps vs native.
 It’s also easier to maintain and support.
 Application store limitations do not impair the development cycle.
 You can manage, enable or disable any features.
 A bad bug doesn’t cause a disaster, as it’s the case in native mobile app development.